enricooliva/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The last three images might be difficult to classify because they are distorced during the automatic process of resizing and cropping.
+The images might be difficult to classify because they are distorced during the automatic process of resizing and cropping.
 The signs are not in the same central location or resolution as the training samples.
 I suggest to augment the training set aumenting the data permorming trasformation as rotations and scaling.

 ![alt text][image9]